Jafcol/Pre-g-project/webhook/README.md

 In Pre-g this means creating a new route to handle the incoming call from Dialogflow, process it and send a request to Infermedica's API.

 To comunicate with the API you need URL, APPID and APPKEY.
 To get them visit [Infermedica](https://infermedica.com/ "Infermedica").

+The app is ready to be deployed on the host platform you prefer, just add your credentials, follow platform instructions and you are ready to go!